lhailani/cse15l-lab-reports/lab-report-2-week-4.md

 ![image](https://user-images.githubusercontent.com/97707886/151610517-1fcc749c-c872-4d39-8b81-a25a9de6ee5f.png)

 A bug in our code is reading and returning the failure-inducing input that we are not expecting.
-Empty brackets should be returned but our code does not take into consideration of large gaps between reading files because it looks at certain indexes.
+Empty brackets should be returned but our code does not take into consideration of large gaps between reading files because it looks at certain indices.